-We currently derive a significant portion of our revenues from clients in the chemical, consumer electronics, energy, insurance, transportation and utilities industries.
-The loss of any large client, organization or insurer could have a material adverse effect on our business, financial condition or results of operations.
+We currently derive a significant portion of our revenues from clients in the chemical, construction, consumer products, energy, life sciences and transportation industries.
+The loss of any large client could have a material adverse effect on our business, financial condition or results of operations.